 Local planning authorities have a duty to keep a self-build and custom housebuilding register of individuals and associations who have expressed an interest in purchasing serviced plots for self-build and custom housebuilding.
 The Planning Authority must have regard to the register when assessing planning, housing, land disposal and regeneration opportunities.

-This register is for residents of Allerdale who want to express an interest in self-build and custom housebuilding outside the Lake District National Park.
+This register is for those who want to express an interest in self-build and custom housebuilding in Allerdale but outside the Lake District National Park.
 For information about self-build and custom housebuilding in the National Park, go to the Lake District National Park website.

-Anyone can apply to join the Self-build and Custom Housebuilding Register.
+Individuals and associations can apply to join the Self-build and Custom Housebuilding Register.
 However, the Register is split in to parts 1 and 2 and which part of the register you join depends on the criteria you meet.
 The Council has a duty to grant sufficient suitable development permission of serviced plots of land to meet the demand shown in part 1 of the Register.

 To join part 1, individuals and all members of an association must be able to demonstrate that they meet all local eligibility conditions and all statutory requirements.

 - resident in Allerdale for at least 12 months

-- no longer residing in Allerdale but was a resident for at least one of the last three years
+- no longer residing in Allerdale but was a resident for at least one of the last five years

 - family association with an existing resident of at least 12 months residence in Allerdale.
 Family association is defined as spouse, civil partner, parent, child and siblings